michael2012z/BitBible/markdown/KJV/files/Eccl.md

 ## Ecclesiastes 10

-1. Dead flies cause the ointment of the apothecary to send forth a stinking savour: so doth a little folly him that is in reputation for wisdom and honour.Dead…: Heb.
-Flies of death
+1. Dead flies cause the ointment of the apothecary to send forth a stinking savour: so doth a little folly him that is in reputation for wisdom and honour.

 2. A wise man’s heart is at his right hand; but a fool’s heart at his left.

-3. Yea also, when he that is a fool walketh by the way, his wisdom faileth him, and he saith to every one that he is a fool.his…: Heb. his heart
+3. Yea also, when he that is a fool walketh by the way, his wisdom faileth him, and he saith to every one that he is a fool.

 4. If the spirit of the ruler rise up against thee, leave not thy place; for yielding pacifieth great offences.

-5. There is an evil which I have seen under the sun, as an error which proceedeth from the ruler:from: Heb. from before
+5. There is an evil which I have seen under the sun, as an error which proceedeth from the ruler:

-6. Folly is set in great dignity, and the rich sit in low place.in great…: Heb. in great heights
+6. Folly is set in great dignity, and the rich sit in low place.

 7. I have seen servants upon horses, and princes walking as servants upon the earth.